 This course will be held as an intensive course with 4 hours per week in May and June.

 5 (if course has been attended regularly and exam has been passed)

-This course will be taught in every or every other summer semester.
-It will be available in the summer term 2019.
+This course will be taught in every or in every other summer semester.
+It will be available in the summer term 2020.

 Time Schedule and Course Venue

 An up-to-date electronic course catalogue for the summer semester will be available on the website http://www.fu-berlin.de/vv from late February to mid August.
 Please select "Fachbereiche" - "Rechtswissenschaft" - "Staatsexamensstudiengang" and "Rechtswissenschaft (SPO 2015)" in order to access the Law courses.

 Economic globalization is increasing ever more rapidly.
 That is why international taxation is more often discussed today than most other taxes.
 Not only people and firms that pay tax to other countries need to know about international tax law; stay-at-home taxpayers also need understand how this area of tax law affects their own tax burdens.
 Clever tax planning by internationally active firms often disappoints the expectations of their home countries’ tax collectors, and those countries must raise taxes on residents to make up for this.

 It is possible to learn about these tax avoidance strategies without studying the tax law of any single country in detail.
 Income taxation is the kind of tax that creates opportunities for aggressive tax avoidance.
 The details of how income is taxed differ from one country to another, but an acquaintance with the basic pattern of income taxation is background enough for acquiring a strong basic knowledge of international tax rules.